FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Type: ChargeDensityUnits
   - Multiple: True
   - Description: The charge density of the measurement
-- cp_experiments
-  - Type: Experiment
-  - Multiple: True
-  - Description: experiments

 ### CA
+- measurement_current_unit
+  - Type: CurrentUnits
+  - Description: The current unit of the measurement
+- measurement_time_unit
+  - Type: TimeUnits
+  - Description: The time unit of the measurement

-- induced_potential_first
+- induced_potential
   - Type: float
+  - Multiple: True
-  - Description: The first induced potential
+  - Description: The induced current
-- induced_potential_first_unit
+- induced_potential_unit
   - Type: PotentialUnits
-  - Description: The first induced potential
-- induced_potential_second
-  - Type: PotentialUnits
-  - Description: The second induced potential
+  - Description: The induced current unit
 - time_duration
+  - Type: float
+  - Description: The duration time of the induced current
+- time_duration_unit
   - Type: TimeUnits
-  - Description: The duration time of the induced potential
+  - Description: The duration time unit of the induced current
 - current_end_value
   - Type: CurrentUnits
   - Description: The current value at the end of the measurement
-- ca_experiments
-  - Type: Experiment
-  - Multiple: True
-  - Description: experiments

 ### CV

 Container for information regarding the CV-Setup and parameters

-- cp_experiments
+- changing_potential
-  - Type: Experiment
+  - Type: float
   - Multiple: True
+  - Description: The potential which should be added
+- changing_potential_unit
+  - Type: float
+  - Description: The unit of the added potential
+- ferrocene_potential
+  - Type: float
+  - Description: ferrocene_potential
+- measurement_current_unit
+  - Type: CurrentUnits
-  - Description: experiments
+  - Description: The current unit of the measurement
-- half_wave_potential
+- measurement_potential_unit
   - Type: PotentialUnits
-  - Multiple: True
-  - Description: The half-wave potential of the measurement
+  - Description: The unit of the Potential
 - scan_rate
+  - Type: float
+  - Description: The scan rate of the measurement
+- scan_rate_unit
   - Type: ScanRateUnits
-  - Description: The scan rate of the measurement
+  - Description: The scan rate unit of the measurement
 - start_potential
   - Type: PotentialUnits
   - Description: The starting value of the potential